-Inlays and onlays near you are available at Randolph Dental Group, where our expert dentists will have perfectly crafted fillings permanently bonded to your mildly damaged teeth in order to prevent more damage from occurring.
+Inlays and Onlays near you are available at Randolph Dental Group, where our expert dentists in Randolph, MA will have perfectly crafted fillings permanently bonded to your mildly damaged teeth in order to prevent more damage from occurring.

 Like a standard filling, a dental inlay fits inside the cusps of the tooth—the pointed corners on the chewing surfaces.
 Dental inlays are permanently bonded to the natural tooth, making for a stronger, more durable result than a traditional filling.